Georgia Ranked No. 10 for Dog Bite Claims

-Additionally, the U.S Postal Service on Wednesday ranked Atlanta the 29th worst city for dog bites with approximately 12 workers being attacked in 2013.
+Additionally, the U.S Postal Service on Wednesday ranked Atlanta the 29th worst city for dog bites with approximately 12 workers being attacked last year.

-California was the number one state for dog bite claims with more than 440 claims leading to over $14 million in claims.
-According to the Insurance Information Institute it is estimated that insurers across the country paid more than $483 million in dog bite claims in 2013.
+California was the number one state overall for dog bite claims with more than 440 incidents leading to over $14 million in payouts.
+The Insurance Information Institute estimates that insurers across the country paid more than $483 million in dog bite claims in 2013.

-The information on dog bites was released during the kickoff of National Dog Bite Prevention Week.
+The dog bite data was released during the kickoff of National Dog Bite Prevention Week.
 With more than 70 million dogs living in U.S. households, adults and children must be educated on preventing a dog bite.
 The Centers for Disease Control estimates that 4.5 million people are bitten by dogs each year.

 - Never approach an unfamiliar dog and if possibly call for Animal Care and Control.
 Although the dog may not attack you, it could be a danger to others in the area.